-- Bandwith is their own network carrier, in fact one of the carriers that host Twilio services.
+- Bandwith is their network carrier, in fact, one of the carriers that host Twilio services.
 Cutting out the middle man ensures lower costs and quicker service if things go wrong.

-- Support is available through phone or an online portal, and varying levels of service let you pay for only the support you need, or the extra care if that’s what your service requires.
+- Support teams are available through phone or an online portal, and varying levels of service let you pay for only the support you need, or the extra care if that’s what your service requires.

-- Free incoming SMS messages and the lowest cost of all competitors makes Bandwidth a great choice for those concerned about pricey providers.
+- Free incoming SMS messages and the lowest cost of all competitors make Bandwidth a great choice for those concerned about pricey providers.

 - Recently acquired by Vonage, Nexmo has a broad range of supported countries, coming in second for global presence behind Twilio.